 RefWorks is an online referencing tool that allows you store and format references and then incorporate them into Word documents.

-Our subscription to Refworks ends in September 2021.
+Our subscription to Refworks ends on 30 September 2021.
 Due to issues with the new platform technology and the increases in the availability of alternative low cost and free reference management tools the decision has been made not to renew this resource and support for Refworks will cease.

 Over the remaining period of our Refworks subscription you may want to export your Refworks library into an alternative tool.
 We are offering support with transferring Refworks libraries to another resource if required.